 DO: Keep horses confined during recovery

 Lock them up?
 Unfortunately yes, says Andrew van Eps, BVSc, PhD, MACVSc, Dipl.
-ACVIM, senior lecturer and specialist in equine medicine at The University of Queensland Equine Hospital, in Gatton, Australia.
+ACVIM, associate professor of equine musculoskeletal research at the University of Pennsylvania’s School of Veterinary Medicine, in Kennett Square.
 He recommends strict stall rest (with occasional hand-walking and grazing), specifically one week for every day the horse was lame from laminitis.

 “Confinement is key (in acute cases),” he says, “because the biggest thing that seems to affect outcome in horses is how they’re treated in the initial period once lameness resolves, as the strength of the lamellar (also called laminar) interface is not restored yet.

 “The lamellar structure is really intricate, made up of hundreds of primary and secondary leaflike projections—the lamellae—which provide a meter-squared of surface area of attachment between bone and hoof for each foot, providing massive strength to support all the forces it’s subjected to.”

 Laminitis disturbs this attachment, weakening the connection between bone and hoof.
 While it will never fully regain its original strength, it can come pretty close, depending on the severity of the disease and its management, says van Eps.

 “During recovery, the hoof is actually growing down, remodeling that tissue, and that takes time—about a year for the whole hoof to regrow completely from top to bottom,” he says.
 Exercise, even alone in a paddock, can wreak havoc on the laminae during the repair phase.

 That foot has sustained some serious trauma, coupled with resulting pain and structural changes.
 The farrier’s goal with these horses will be to unload the front part of the sole.